Firms To Watch: Labor and employment disputes (including collective actions): defense

 Work highlights

-• Represented Blue Shield of California in several putative class actions and PAGA actions alleging wage-and-hour claims.
+• Representing Blue Shield of California, the third-largest health insurer in the state, in several putative class actions and PAGA actions alleging wage-and-hour claims.

-• Counseled and represented Activision Blizzard and Blizzard Entertainment in employment matters.
+• Advising Activision Blizzard and Blizzard Entertainment n employment issues and counsel and representing them in employment litigation.

-• Defending Del Taco in state-wide class action regarding meal and rest periods and overtime payments.
+• Represented fast-food franchise Del Taco in a state-wide class action regarding meal and rest periods and overtime payments.

 Mayer Brown